Sleep and Recovery: The Role of Nutrition and Lifestyles in Overall Health

 The Effect of Healthy Vegan Diets

-Plant foods—especially fruits, vegetables, and whole grains—are linked to reduced risk of chronic diseases such as colorectal cancer and type 2 diabetes.
+Plant foods, especially fruits, vegetables, and whole grains are linked to reduced risk of chronic diseases such as colorectal cancer and type 2 diabetes.
 According to Fraser, vegans also tend to have lower total cholesterol and blood pressure.

 To maintain a nutritious vegan diet, individuals must understand proper food balance.
 Vegans are known for consuming vitamin C-rich foods, which improve the absorption of non-heme iron.
-However, vegans may face a higher prevalence of vitamin B12 deficiency and elevated plasma homocysteine levels.
-Vegetarians may also have lower zinc intakes, although functional immunity shows little difference compared to non-vegetarians.
+However, vegans may face a higher risk of vitamin B12 deficiency and elevated plasma homocysteine levels.

 The Effect of Vegetarian Diets